Read my blog posts below and find publications here.

 I’m an Associate Professor in Medical Science Communication at Medical Museion and the NNF Center for Basic Metabolic Research, and my position involves research, teaching, and museum work.
 One of my key research interests is how biomedical research that implicates the mind affects peoples' understandings of themselves, in part through its representation in popular culture.
 A second key research interest is how exhibitions and artworks can illuminate the relationship between science and the subjective experiences it invokes, acting as a form of public research that allows different disciplinary practices to 'make something together'.

 My next project is Microbes on the Mind, an interdisciplinary investigation of how the connection between the microbiome and mental health is being understood and experienced, funded by the Velux Foundation group awards.
-We will be starting up the project in early 2019, and are currently recruiting for 2 PhD students and a Research Manager.
-Links to the jobs and a short project description are here.
+The project begins in early 2019.

 Microbes on the Mind builds on the exhibition and research project, Mind the Gut.
 The exhibition opened in October 2017, and investigates how the connection between mind and gut has been understood and treated over time.
 We were supported by the inaugural Bikuben Vision prize 2015, which enabled us to use a 'co-curation' process that invited artists and scientists to join the curatorial team from the very start, stepping outside of their usual disciplinary roles.
 We are currently analysing materials collected during this process, investigating how our collaboration played out, and what the implications might be for the boundaries between science, art, and cultural history exhibitions.